 Most importantly, the PointsBet bonus is not an either/or decision.
 PointsBet welcomes new users to take advantage of both offers.

-If new users claim the bonus and lose one or both of their first wagers, PointsBet will refund them with free bets.
+If new users claim the bonus and lose one or both of their first wagers, PointsBet will refund them with second chance bets.

-Bettors must use free bets within seven days of receipt, and free bets do not return the initial stake on winning wagers – just the net profit.
+Bettors must use bonus bets within seven days of receipt, and second chance bets do not return the initial stake on winning wagers – just the net profit.

-Tips for using the $1,500 Risk-Free PointsBetting bonus
+Tips for using the $1,500 Second Chance PointsBetting bonus

 It is critical to keep a couple of things in mind when using bonus funds on PointsBetting markets.